cog-isa/htm-rl/README.md

   - [ ] Report results
     - [ ] Update method description
     - [ ] Add experiment results
+- Not acknowledged and questionable:
   - [ ] Split SAR TM into 2 TMs
     - State TM: (s, a) $\rightarrow$ s'
     - Action TM: s $\rightarrow$ a
     - Direct external rewards aren't a thing
     - Reinforcement isn't tracked ATM
   - [ ] Investigate `MaxSegmentsPerCell` parameter impact
   - [ ] Implement integer encoder w/ overlapping buckets
     - overlapping should be a parameter
     - it defines the level of uncertainty
     - MDP planning becomes a light version of POMDP planning because of uncertainty
   - [ ] Investigate relation between overlapping and sufficient activation thresholds
   - [ ] Investigate `MaxSynapsesPerSegment` parameter impact
   - [ ] Start testing on POMDPs

 Non-critical issues needing further investigation

 - [ ] issue: fantom false positive transitions
   - e.g. sometimes it predicts state superposition from sar - it's a mistake as the next state is always _one_ determined state.
+  - haven't been detected since, will remove this item

 Auxialiary tasks, usability improvements and so on

 - [x] make FAQ on TM params
 - [x] config based tests
   - [x] test config + builder classes
-  - [ ] improve config based building:
+  - [x] improve config based building:
     - one config file for one test run (=all agents one test)
     - or even one config file for the whole experiment (=all agents all tests)
-- [ ] fine grained trace verbosity levels
+- [x] fine grained trace verbosity levels
-- [ ] setup release-based dev cycle
+- [x] setup release-based dev cycle
   - add tagging to git commits
   - how to add release notes
   - ?notes for major releases should contain algo details from FAQ
-- [ ] release v0.1 version of the SAR-based agent
+- [x] release v0.1 version of the SAR-based agent

 ## Thoughts